 - You cannot see a waist when looking at your dog from above, the abdomen is hanging down, and there is obvious extra fat on the neck, limbs, and back.
 This means your dog is obese.

 If you're wondering how heavy your dog should be, try feeling your dog's ribs and examining them visually as described in the body condition score test.
 If you suspect your dog might be carrying extra weight, it's time to call your vet's office.
 At the end of the day, the best way to know whether or not your dog is overweight is to check with your veterinarian.

 Different dog breeds have different standards for weight and size.
-The American Kennel Club has a convenient dog weight chart for reference.
+You can use this dog weight chart for reference.

 There are more established standards for purebred dogs (although there can still be variation among individual dogs), but ideal weights for mixed-breed dogs are a bit harder to define.
 If you have a mixed breed, you'll want to ask your veterinarian for an exact body weight range that they would consider normal for your pet.

 If you have a purebred dog, normal adult weight ranges might look something like this:

 - Australian Cattle dog: 30-50 pounds (male and female)